quinlan-lab/constraint-tools/README.md

       The port to serve the web-app on
 ```

-By default the `dashboard-germline-model` subcommand uses a pre-computed model.
+By default the `dashboard-germline-model` subcommand uses a pre-computed model
+corresponding to a pre-computed set of putatively neutral regions.
 Optionally, the user may change this by specifying the `--model` argument:

 ```